component-driven/component-driven-development/src/exercises/2-Design_Tokens/Readme.md

 1. Add a few colors to the `theme.js` and see how they are updated in the styleguide.
 1. Add a palette of grey colors to the `colors` object (_hint_: Use `Array` for that).
 1. Change spacing scale to see how swatches react to this change.
 Continue with other values.
-1. Update design tokens to fit our design ([main page](https://www.figma.com/file/cALZfCbmthI9VQz9MJR6JdPk/CDD-Workshop?node-id=1%3A2) and [checkout page](https://www.figma.com/file/cALZfCbmthI9VQz9MJR6JdPk/CDD-Workshop?node-id=1%3A40)).
+1. Update design tokens to fit our design ([main page](https://www.figma.com/file/cALZfCbmthI9VQz9MJR6JdPk/CDD-Workshop?node-id=1%3A2) and [signup page](https://www.figma.com/file/cALZfCbmthI9VQz9MJR6JdPk/CDD-Workshop?node-id=1%3A40)).
 1. Check out [design tokens](https://cdds.netlify.com/styleguide/#/Foundation?id=colors) from the final style guide.

 ## Colors